-Organised by the Royal Society of New Zealand and supported by Freemasons New Zealand, Powering Potential will bring many of New Zealand's most promising science students together to work out how to solve challenging issues facing the country.
+Organised by the Royal Society of New Zealand and supported by Freemasons New Zealand, Powering Potential will bring many of the most promising science students together to work out how to solve challenging issues facing the country.
 They will be supported and guided by scientists and mentors.

 The students will work in teams of four over three days on a question that has been submitted by a science organisation and will research, investigate and collaborate to provide recommendations.

 "The students will need to think outside the square and use their creative capabilities to find solutions.
-At the end of the three days each team will present its findings at a special presentation," says Andrew Cleland, Chief Executive of the Royal Society of New Zealand.
+At the end of the three days each team will present its findings at a special presentation," says Andrew Cleland, chief executive of the Royal Society.

-Dr Cleland says the topic of climate change in New Zealand has been a focus of the Royal Society of New Zealand during 2016, following the release of two major reports on the implications of and mitigation options for climate change in New Zealand earlier in the year, and the students would no doubt come up with some novel ideas.
+Dr Cleland says the topic of climate change has been a focus of the Royal Society during 2016, following the release of two major reports on the implications of and mitigation options for climate change earlier in the year, and the students would no doubt come up with some novel ideas.